The Eight Thoughts of a Great Person

 [Saundarananda 16.38]

-Attendant on it are constancy and straightness; humility, attentiveness, and separateness; / Wanting little, contentment, and freedom from forming attachments; no fondness for going out into the world, and tolerance.//
+Attendant on it are grit, and straightness; humility, attentiveness, and separateness; / Wanting little, contentment, and freedom from forming attachments; no fondness for going out into the world, and tolerance.//

 tiṣṭhaty anuśayas teṣāṁ channo ‘gnir iva bhasmanā